m2meier/Clock.app/README.md

 # Clock.app

-Shows the current time as analog clock.
-Nothing more.
-Nothing less.
+Shows an analog clock.
+No more and no less ;-)

 Feedback is much appreciated!